cognetwork-dev/Metallic/README.md

 ## Setup

+Metallic uses pnpm.
+Install it using `npm install -g pnpm`.

 > [!TIP]
-> Run `npm install` to install the required dependencies.
+> Run `pnpm install` to install the required dependencies.

 **Run**

-Run `npm start` to start the server.
+Run `pnpm start` to start the server.
 If no build folder if found, Metallic will attempt to build.

 **Build**

-Run `npm run build` to build app for production into the `build` folder.
+Run `pnpm run build` to build app for production into the `build` folder.

 **Build Static**

-Run `npm run build-static` to build the app for production into the dist folder.
+Run `pnpm run build-static` to build the app for production into the dist folder.
 This is for static hosting on Github Pages etc. Make sure to change the Wisp server in `/index.html` to an external one and turn off Rammerhead in `/src/settings.ts`.

 **Development**